jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

    :::note

-   `Mesa Gallium driver` indicates VA-API interface is supported.
+   `Mesa Gallium driver` indicates that the VA-API interface is supported.

    :::